 The haze covering Panama City was intense as we landed and experienced instant humidity and hot country smell when we walked off the plane.

 I got a rush after having a complete, real-life conversation with someone in Spanish (and not a silly useless “I want to buy a ball” or “I want to buy a red purse” conversation); it was a meaningful conversation about immigration, border checkpoints, gates, and baggage.
 This was later followed up with a complete conversation about Canadian visa requirements and details about La Niña (so we could get into Colombia).

 After leaving Panama, we got to see a Colombian torrential rainstorm from above the clouds over Bogotá.

-But none of these were the most memorable moment.
+But none of these was the most memorable moment.